Gasoline direct injection: Spray-guided direct injection

-In engines with spray-guided direct injection, the distance between spark plug and injection nozzle is relatively low.
-Both the injection nozzle and spark plug are located in between the cylinder's valves.
-The fuel is injected during the latter stages of the compression stroke, causing very quick (and inhomogeneous) mixture formation.
-This results in large fuel stratification gradients, meaning that there is a cloud of fuel with a very low air ratio in its centre, and a very high air ratio at its edges.
-The fuel can only be ignited in between these two "zones".
-Ignition takes place almost immediately after injection to increase engine efficiency.
-The spark plug must be placed in such a way, that it is exactly in the zone where the mixture is ignitable.
-This means that the production tolerances need to be very low, because only very little misalignment can result in drastic combustion decline.
-Also, the fuel cools down the spark plug, immediately before it is exposed to combustion heat.
-Thus, the spark plug needs to be able to withstand thermal shocks very well.
-At low piston (and engine) speeds, the relative air/fuel velocity is low, which can cause fuel to not vaporise properly, resulting in a very rich mixture.
-Rich mixtures do not combust properly, and cause carbon build-up.
-At high piston speeds, fuel gets spread further within the cylinder, which can force the ignitable parts of the mixture so far away from the spark plug, that it cannot ignite the air/fuel mixture anymore.
+In engines with spray-guided direct injection, the distance between the spark plug and injection nozzle is relatively small.
+Both are located between the cylinder's valves.
+Fuel is injected during the later stages of the compression stroke, resulting in very rapid, inhomogeneous mixture formation.
+This creates large stratification gradients, with a central region that has a very low air ratio and outer regions with a very high air ratio.
+The fuel can be ignited only in the intermediate zone between these two regions.
+Ignition occurs almost immediately after injection, improving engine efficiency.
+The spark plug must be placed so that it is located precisely in the zone where the mixture is ignitable.
+As a result, production tolerances must be very tight, since small misalignments can drastically reduce combustion quality.
+The fuel cools the spark plug immediately before it is exposed to combustion heat, so the spark plug must withstand significant thermal shocks.
+At low piston (and engine) speeds, the relative air–fuel velocity is low, which can prevent proper vaporization and result in a very rich mixture.
+Rich mixtures do not combust properly and cause carbon build-up.
+At high piston speeds, fuel is spread further within the cylinder, which can move the ignitable parts of the mixture so far from the spark plug that it can no longer ignite the mixture.

 Companion technologies

-Other devices which are used to complement GDI in creating a stratified charge include variable valve timing, variable valve lift, and variable length intake manifold.
-Also, exhaust gas recirculation can be used to reduce the high nitrogen oxide (NOx) emissions that can result from the ultra lean combustion.
+Other technologies used to complement GDI in creating a stratified charge include variable valve timing, variable valve lift, and variable length intake manifold.
+Exhaust gas recirculation can also be used to reduce the high nitrogen oxide (NOx) emissions that can result from ultra-lean combustion.